David Ervine: Loyalist ceasefire

-Ervine is said to have played a pivotal role in bringing about the loyalist ceasefire of October 1994.
+Ervine played a pivotal role in bringing civil disorder to the loyalist ceasefire of October 1994.
 He was part of a delegation to Downing Street in June 1996 that met then British Prime Minister John Major to discuss the loyalist ceasefire.

 Forum

-In 1996 he was elected to the Northern Ireland Forum from the regional list, having been an unsuccessful candidate in the East Belfast constituency.
+In 1996 Ervine was elected to the Northern Ireland Forum from the regional list, having been an unsuccessful candidate in the East Belfast constituency.

 Progressive

 Ervine was considered to be one of the most progressive unionists in Northern Ireland politics.
-He had been a strong supporter of the Good Friday Agreement and was one of the few unionist politicians to actively support the Agreement.
+He had been a strong supporter of the Good Friday Agreement and was one of the few unionist politicians actively to support the Agreement.
 At a Labour Party meeting in 2001, then Northern Ireland Secretary, John Reid, described him as "one of the most eloquent politicians in Northern Ireland".
-Some of his opponents made references to him having swallowed a dictionary.
-Some saw Ervine as one of the few politicians actively engaged with conflict resolution.
+Some of his political peers, such as John Reid, made references to him having swallowed a dictionary, in reference to coming more informative and educated.
+In Landscapes of Defense, Ervine was seen as one of the few politicians actively engaged with conflict resolution.

-In the Northern Ireland Assembly, he was seen as a Unionist sympathetic to the short term demands of Sinn Féin.
-He abstained against attempts by the Democratic Unionist Party (DUP) to exclude Sinn Féin from office in July 2000 and October 2001.
-In April 2001, he provoked a direct political attack from the DUP over him being the only Unionist to vote against a motion condemning the display of lilies commemorating the 1916 Easter Rising at Parliament Buildings.
-He also expressed support for the right of Sinn Féin members to make speeches in Irish (Gaelic) on the floor of the Assembly.
-Later, political commentators noted how he sat next to Sinn Féin's Martin McGuinness at the funeral of Northern Ireland football legend George Best in December 2005 as a sign of how Northern Ireland had moved on.
+In the Northern Ireland Assembly, he was seen as a Unionist sympathetic to the short-term demands of Sinn Féin, resisting attempts by the Democratic Unionist Party (DUP) to exclude Sinn Féin from office in July 2000 and October 2001.
+In April 2001, he provoked a direct political attack from the DUP over being the only unionist to vote against a motion condemning the display of lilies commemorating the 1916 Easter Rising at Parliament Buildings.
+Ervine also expressed support for the right of Sinn Féin members to make speeches in Irish on the floor of the Assembly.
+Later, editors and political commentators such as John Laverty noted how he sat next to Sinn Féin's Martin McGuinness at the funeral of Northern Ireland football legend George Best in December 2005 as a sign of how Northern Ireland had moved on.

-The PUP, however, had close ties to the loyalist paramilitary organisation UVF, of which he was a past member, throughout his involvement in democratic politics.